Cerom/starter-next-tailwind-contentful/README.md

 ## SectionMachine.jsx

-- Synced with Contentful to render the Sections list on the PAGE content
+- Allow sections reordering from the CMS.
+Renders appropriate components from the `/sections` folder based on the sections list in Contentful.

 ## Context.jsx